 Feed and hay for the horses has traditionally been stored in the Barn.
 Manure has traditionally been stored in a designated area and periodically collected by Messiah College.
 Some equipment and a platform is needed in the ring to help small children onto the horses.
 Well water is available in the Barn and pastures.
 A portable toilet has been available in the past.

-“Multi-Use Trails: There are over 12 miles of trails throughout the park.
+“Multi-Use Trails.
+There are over 12 miles of trails throughout the park.
 Horseback riding, mountain biking and hiking are permitted on all trails.
 Trails are closed to mountain biking and horseback riders during “wet conditions,” as determined by park rangers.
 For current conditions, check out the parks Twitter/Facebook pages or call the Parks office at (717) 840-7440 and press 1.
-Trail open/closed signs are located in several parking areas within the parks.
+Trail open/closed signs are located in several parking areas within the parks.”

-Animal Activity Area: Two horse show rings can be rented for a nominal fee or each one can be rented separately.
+“Animal Activity Area” Two horse show rings can be rented for a nominal fee or each one can be rented separately.
 The rings are locked except on the day of rental.
-Numerous equestrian shows are held during the spring and summer.
 A schedule of events and a price listing sheet can be obtained from the Parks Office.
 The trails and roadways within the park offer over 12 miles of riding area and is suitable for everything from English and Western pleasure to barrel racing, pole bending and jumping.”